44th Missile Wing: Missile Wing

 On 19 November 1964, Secretary of Defense Robert McNamara announced the phase-out of remaining first-generation Titan I missiles by the end of June 1965.
-Consequently, the Titan Is of the 850th SMS were removed from alert status on 4 January 1965.
+Consequently, the Titan Is of the 850th Squadron were removed from alert status on 4 January 1965.
 The last missile was shipped out on 12 February.
 The Air Force subsequently inactivated the squadron on 25 March.

 Ellsworth was slated to host a unique series of operational tests.
 Approved by the Secretary of Defense in November 1964, "Project Long Life" called for the short-range operational base launch of three modified Minuteman IB ICBMs to provide a realistic test for this system.
 Each missile would contain enough propellant for a 7-second flight and have inert upper stages and reentry vehicles.
 On 1 March 1965, "Operation Long Life" took place.
 This was the first of three scheduled launches of the Minuteman system.
 A missile with seven seconds of fuel was launched.

 With the test proving successful, the additional two launches were canceled.
 This was the only test launch in US ICBM history to be fired from an operational site.
 It successfully demonstrated the ability of a SAC missile crew to launch an ICBM.

 The 44 SMW played a key role in establishing the Airborne Launch Control System (ALCS) in the late 1960s.
 The ALCS was created to provide a survivable launch capability for the Minuteman ICBM force.
 From 1967 to 1970, one of the squadrons that ALCS missile crews belonged to was the 68th SMS at Ellsworth AFB, SD.
-These ALCS crews worked together with the 28th Air Refueling Squadron (AREFS) at Ellsworth AFB, who operated several EC-135 variants to include the EC-135A, EC-135G, and EC-135L, all of which had ALCS equipment installed on board.
-In 1970, the ALCS mission was transferred from the 68th SMS to the 4th Airborne Command and Control Squadron, which was assigned to the 28th Bombardment Wing at Ellsworth AFB, SD.
+These ALCS crews worked together with the 28th Air Refueling Squadron at Ellsworth, who operated several Boeing EC-135 variants to include the EC-135A, EC-135G, and EC-135L, all of which had ALCS equipment installed on board.
+In 1970, the ALCS mission was transferred from the 68th to the 4th Airborne Command and Control Squadron, of the [8th Bombardment Wing at Ellsworth.